 What are Turkish Eggs?

 Also called Cilbir, which directly translates to poached eggs, Turkish Eggs are a traditional way of serving runny eggs over yogurt with an infused oil and butter mixture.
-It commonly includes heaps of garlic and features aleppo chili pepper or spicy paprika.
+It commonly includes heaps of garlic and features Aleppo chili pepper or spicy paprika.

 This dish dates back to the 15th century and was a luxurious dish reserved for royalty.
 Over centuries, variations of this recipe maintained popularity among Turkish imperials.
 Eventually, the dish became a common dish for everyone to enjoy!